Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Examples

-After gauging the symmetry, new quasiparticles with quantum dimension $d_{q_\bsg}=\sqrt2$~emerge as deconfined excitations, called $Z_2$ vortices.
-When any quasiparticle $q$ in the original SET phase is moved adiabatically around a $Z_2$ vortex once, it becomes its image $\hat{\bsg}q$ under $Z_2$ symmetry operation.
-These $Z_2$ vortices are similar to a Majorana bound state in the vortex core of a spinless $p+\imth p$ superconductor\cite{Read2000} in 2+1-D. However, they have different topological spin than those in $p+\imth p$ superconductors.
-To be specific, there are 4 inequivalent $Z_2$ vortices with topological spin $\exp(\pm\frac{\nu}{16}2\pi\imth)$ and $\exp(\pm\frac{8-\nu}{16}2\pi\imth)$, as shown in TABLE \ref{tab:Z2SL:z2:unconventional}.
+After gauging the symmetry, new quasiparticles with quantum dimension $d_{q_\bsg}=\sqrt2$~emerge as deconfined excitations, called $Z_2$ symmetry fluxes $\{q_\bsg\}$.
+When any quasiparticle $q$ in the original SET phase is moved adiabatically around a $Z_2$ symmetry flux, it becomes its image $\hat{\bsg}q$ under $Z_2$ symmetry operation.
+These $Z_2$ symmetry fluxes are similar to a Majorana bound state in the vortex core of a spinless $p+\imth p$ superconductor\cite{Read2000} in 2+1-D. However, they have different topological spin than those in $p+\imth p$ superconductors.
+To be specific, there are 4 inequivalent $Z_2$ symmetry fluxes with topological spin $\exp(\pm\frac{\nu}{16}2\pi\imth)$ and $\exp(\pm\frac{8+\nu}{16}2\pi\imth)$, as shown in TABLE \ref{tab:Z2SL:z2:unconventional}.
 All these non-Abelian topological orders have 9-fold GSD on a torus, corresponding to 9 different superselection sectors shown in TABLE \ref{tab:Z2SL:z2:unconventional:vertex algebra}.
-It's not hard to see that SET phases $\#1$ and $\#3$ lead to the same non-Abelian theory by gauging the $Z_2$ symmetry, and so do SET phases $\#2$ and $\#4$.
-However, SET phases $\#1$ and $\#2$ do lead to different non-Abelian topological orders after $Z_2$ symmetry is gauged.
+It's not hard to see that SET phases $\#5$ and $\#6$ do lead to different non-Abelian topological orders after $Z_2$ symmetry is gauged.
 In particular, their $9\times9$ modular $\mathcal{S}$ and $\mathcal{T}$ matrices in the basis of TABLE \ref{tab:Z2SL:z2:unconventional:vertex algebra} are shown in the end of Appendix \ref{app:vertex algebra}.
-Combining the edge states and ``gauged'' topological orders summarized in TABLE \ref{tab:Z2SL:z2:unconventional}, indeed there are 4 distinct ``unconventional'' $Z_2$-symmetry-enriched $Z_2$ spin liquids.
+Combining the edge states and ``gauged'' topological orders summarized in TABLE \ref{tab:Z2SL:z2:unconventional}, indeed there are 2 distinct ``unconventional'' $Z_2$-symmetry-enriched $Z_2$ spin liquids.\\